 Shortlands

-Why you need a Will
+Why You Should Have a Will

 Many people think they do not need to make a Will because the Rules of Intestacy will make sure their closest relatives inherit their money and property after their death.
 But these rules were originally drafted in 1925 and do not cover many common family situations today.
 Why you need a Will? let us find it out.